thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 In newer CSS, where the base CSS sets the body font size 16px, use relative units (em, rem) to specify font sizes.

-[GG: Added an example] When using rems for font-size, provide a px fallback for browsers that do not support rem.
+When using rems for font-size, provide a px fallback for browsers that do not support rem.

 Example: